 Healthy gut, healthy thyroid, you say?
 How can part of the endocrine system be related to part of the digestive system?
 The thyroid gland to the intestinal tract?
-Are the two systems not totally different?
+Are the two systems not different?

 As part of the endocrine system, the thyroid gland makes and stores hormones that help regulate the body's metabolism in the form of blood pressure, blood temperature, and heart rate.